Miryeong1235/COMM2216-user-guide/README.md

 We also provide sample SQL statements, so that readers can use MySQL by themselves and run queries without any prior knowledge.

-We created this user documentation by using Mkdocs, Markdown, and Visual Studio Code.
+We created this user documentation by using MkDocs, Markdown, and Visual Studio Code.
 You can see deployed [our user guide](https://miryeong1235.github.io/COMM2216-user-guide/).